itomashe/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)

 A quick fix for the missing data is to replace them by the mean.
-However, it will underestimate the variance, disturb the relations between variables.
-Mean imputation should perhaps only be used as a fix when we have only  a handful of values missing.
+However, it will underestimate the variance, disturb the relations between variables, bias all estimates other than the mean (will bias mean estimate also if data are not 'misisng completely at random').
+Mean imputation could perhaps only be used as a fix when we have only a few values missing.
 Our data set contains about 13% of records with missing data.
 Better approach is to use mice package in R. By default, each varible with missing values is predicted from all other variables in the dataset.
-We will use the simple form of mice function with one dataset.
+We will use the simple form of mice function with one dataset (m=1).
+In practice m is taken larger.

 ```r